Loading...

 Pine Creek Trail (Wellsboro Extension)

-The Pine Creek Trail (Wellsboro Extension) in Wellsboro, Pennsylvania is an easy 2.8-mile out-and-back trail that connects Wellsboro center to Hilboldt Road as of 2024 and will eventually connect to the Stokesdale trailhead in 2025.
+The Pine Creek Trail (Wellsboro Extension) in Wellsboro, Pennsylvania is an easy 6.0-mile out-and-back trail that connects Wellsboro center to Wellsboro Junction.

-This short walk begins at the old train station in Wellsboro center, located along the north side of Charleston Road.
-Please note that as of October 19, 2024, the trailhead is still under construction and thus the parking lot is not open to the public yet.
-You'll find the trailhead located near the old train station along with a universally-accessible trailhead located along Tioga Street which crosses the Charleston Street Connector Bridge.
+This walk begins at the old train station in Wellsboro center, located along the north side of Charleston Road.
+You'll find the trailhead located near the old train station along with a universally-accessible trailhead located along Tioga Street which crosses the Charleston Street Connector Bridge as a separate entrance.

-From the Wellsboro trailhead, the Pine Creek Trail leads northwest as it follows an old railroad bed, passing through shale bedrock cliffs before reaching several bridge crossings that span Marsh Creek.
-The trail follows a flat gravel substrate which changes to concrete along each bridge crossing.
-At the Marsh Creek bridges are views of the water as it flows out toward Pine Creek below your feet and provides scenic views along the trail, especially during autumn when the surrounding forest is full of colorful foliage.
+From the Wellsboro trailhead, the Pine Creek Trail runs northwest as it follows an old railroad bed, passing alongside shale bedrock cliffs before reaching several bridge crossings that span Marsh Creek.
+The trail follows a flat gravel substrate which changes to concrete and asphalt along each bridge crossing.
+Located along the Marsh Creek bridges are views of the water as it flows toward Pine Creek below your feet and provides scenic views along the trail, especially during autumn when the surrounding forest is full of colorful foliage.

-The walk back to parking heads uphill for most of the walk, but follows a very easy grade back into town.
-Along the way back you can enjoy views of Marsh Creek once more before wrapping up the 2.8-mile walk at the trailhead.
+The walk back to parking heads uphill for most of the walk back into town, but it follows a very easy grade.
+Along the way back you can enjoy views of Marsh Creek once more before wrapping up the 6-mile walk at the trailhead.

 Parking